bueffelSOFT/cyclos-rest-api/README.md

 // users addresses, possible delivery methods & payment types etc.
 $data = $wrapper->getCheckoutData('-4922405048507268930');

-// checkout the given card, using the fetched data, this creates an order,
+// checkout the given cart, using the fetched data, this creates an order,
 // waiting to be accepted by the seller
 $remainingData = $wrapper->checkoutShoppingCart('-4922405048507268930', [
     'deliveryAddress' => $data['addresses'][0],